SAP-samples/teched2025-AD165/exercises/ex3/README.md

 ### Exercise 3.2.1 Understand Guided Experiences

+> [!TIP]
+> This exercise is more for learning and knowledge.
+You can skip this section since you don't have to take any action in this section.

 **Guided Experiences** in SAP Build Work Zone are **step-by-step**, **self-service journeys** that package the right content and tools—videos, documents, apps, and UI Integration Cards—into clear stages and steps.
 They support mandatory/optional steps, **save progress** so users can resume later, and can run multiple instances in parallel or be restarted when needed—making complex processes like onboarding, benefits enrollment, or solution rollouts simpler, consistent, and measurable.
 In short: they reduce change-management overhead and help users complete work correctly the first time.

 When you design the flow as a **Guided Process** in SAP Build Process Automation (SBPA), you visually model stages, steps, forms, decisions, approvals, and automations, then publish that process to Work Zone as the blueprint for your Guided Experience.
 This gives you **governance** (versioning, change control), **reuse across workspaces**, and faster rollout—because updates to the process can be redeployed without rebuilding the Work Zone UI.